-If this past year has brought us anything, it’s shown us that the world can drastically change before our eyes–and we need to be ready.
+If this past year brought us anything, it showed us that the world can drastically change before our eyes–and we need to be ready.
 Creativity is key here—how we cope and think of ways to thrive in an unstable or abnormal event.

 Sir Ken Robinson poses the question: Why are we educating children to prepare them for the future, when we have no clue what the world will look like in five years?
-This isn’t to say that we shouldn’t prepare them, but perhaps we’re preparing them in a faulty fashion.
+This isn’t to say that we shouldn’t prepare them, but perhaps we’re preparing them improperly.

-Robinson is merely highlighting the way in which so many educational institutions are applying a traditional education model which, in turn, may stifle creativity.
-And it’s creative thinking that allows students to be “prepared” for the unknown—the reality is, no one can be entirely prepared.
+In reality, creative thinking is what allows students to be “prepared” for the unknown.
+The reality is, no one can be entirely prepared.
 But we can give students tools to look at any particular situation with open minds.
-An open perspective, and the ability to come up with several potential solutions, is a critical skill today.
+That is, an open perspective and the ability to come up with several solutions is a critical skill.

 Traditional education vs. modern methods

 Although the traditional education approach may not be intended to suppress creative expression, it often has this effect.
-This teaching method usually focuses on learning by memorization, and working explicitly in a future-driven path.
+This teaching method usually focuses on memorization, and working in a future-driven path.
 On the contrary, modern teaching methods center around student understanding, exploration, and thinking.

-Some say that traditional teaching is teacher-centered (focused on instruction and recitation), while modern teaching is student centered (focused on exploration and innovation).
+Some say that traditional teaching is teacher-centered (instruction and recitation), while modern teaching is student centered (exploration and innovation).

-When you look at the bigger picture of education and its goal, it seems counterproductive that educators don’t teach students in a way that prepares them to have skill sets and knowledge which equips them in a world that is continually changing.
+When you look at the bigger picture of education, it seems counterproductive that educators don’t prepare students to gain skill sets and knowledge that equip them to live in a continually-evolving world.

-Over the last few decades, the arts within education have been reduced drastically.
+Over the last few decades, arts programs within education have dipped drastically.

 All across the country, public schools and traditional four-year colleges are facing cuts in the funding for art programs.
 Unsurprisingly, this is disappointing for the students who have artistic aspirations.